There are a lot of birth control myths and misinformation out there. What do you actually know about your birth control options?

 MYTH: Taking birth control can negatively affect your fertility

 Birth control use — whether used for a short time or long-term — doesn’t affect your fertility.
 After using certain hormonal birth control methods, you may need to wait a few months before your menstrual cycle will return to normal so you can get pregnant.
-But there’s no evidence that birth control presents any long-term fertility issues.
+But there’s no evidence that birth control presents any long-term fertility issues, and some people get pregnant right away after stopping the pill.

 MYTH: Using the pill to skip your period isn’t good for you